Causes of Tooth Discoloration

 To address these causes of teeth whitening, we need to cover the tooth.
 Usually, this is done with porcelain veneers, but porcelain crowns can also be used for this depending on the location of the tooth and its health.

-If you are unhappy with your discolored teeth and want to learn more about teeth whitening in Anchorage, please call (907) 349-0022 or contact us today to make an appointment with a cosmetic dentist at Excellence in Dentistry.
+If you are unhappy with your discolored teeth and want to learn more about teeth whitening in Anchorage, please call (907) 349-0022 or contact us today to make an appointment with one of our cosmetic dentists at Excellence in Dentistry.